acmsigsoft/EmpiricalStandards/docs/Benchmarking.md

 -   the nature of the benchmark requires specialized hardware (e.g. a quantum computer) so it not easy to replicate
 -   in a study that replicates published existing work, the description of the experimental setup could be quite brief
--   the study only employs a one (or a few) runs because prior work has shown that single run is sufficient
+-   the study only employs one (or a few) runs because prior work has shown that a single run is sufficient

 ## Antipatterns

 -   Tailoring the benchmark for a specific method, technique or tool, which is evaluated with the benchmark.
 -   Using benchmarking experiments that are irrelevant for the problem studied to obfuscate weaknesses in the proposed approach
--   Insufficient repitions or duration to assess stability of results
+-   Insufficient repetitions or duration to assess stability of results
 -   Collecting aggregated measurements instead of persisting all raw results and running an offline analysis

 ## Invalid Criticisms